A short message from some of pupils for prospective parents who came to visit us on our last open day:

 When Your Child Starts School

 These are available from our uniform suppliers.
 Each child will need one for the duration of their time at St Mary’s.
 You need to think of them as a government red ministerial box!
-By the end of the first term in Goldfinches the Back Pack will eventually carry a Reading Book, a Home/School Book, a Library Book, a ‘Words to Learn’ Book and a Poetry Book!
+By the end of the first term in Goldfinches the Back Pack will eventually carry a Reading Book, a Home/School Book, a Library Book and a ‘Words to Learn' book!
 They may also carry letters with slips to be returned, although the majority of letters will be sent by e-mail Please try to check them daily.
 Please put your child's name clearly on the Back Pack.

 In Goldfinches homework is kept to the minimum, so that the children can go home and play, have supper and go to bed early ready for the next school day!